 As the largest meat protein company in Canada we must be a leader in animal care.
 To achieve this, animal welfare must be an integral part of our culture and business.
-We will commit the necessary organizational focus and resources to achieve this.
+We continue to actively commit the necessary organizational focus and resources to achieve this.

-Maple Leaf Foods is a significantly vertically-integrated company that owns hog production, hatching egg production, hatcheries and pork and poultry processing plants.
-We have strong relationships with farmers and other service providers, and we will seek to advance continuous improvements across our supply chain.
+Maple Leaf Foods is an integrated company that owns hog production, hatching egg production, hatcheries and pork and poultry processing plants.
+We have strong relationships with farmers and other service providers, and we seek to advance continuous improvements across our supply chain.
 We believe in the important linkages between animal care, workplace safety, food safety and quality, and environmental sustainability.
 They all have a vital role in providing consumers with high quality, nourishing food that is produced sustainably and ethically.

 Our responsibility for animal care goes well beyond our own operations to advocate and share knowledge that elevates practices and regulations across the industry.
-We will actively engage with consumers, customers, animal care interest groups and other stakeholders, so that change can be based on sound science, what is best for the animal, and what society expects of us.
-Through our actions and communications, we must earn public confidence that the products we make come from animals that have been treated empathetically and humanely.
+We actively engage with consumers, customers, animal care interest groups and other stakeholders, so that change can be based on sound science, what is best for the animal, and what society expects of us.
+Through our actions and communications, we must earn public confidence that our products come from animals raised with a high standard of care where their biological, behavioural, and mental needs are being met.

-Maple Leaf Foods is committed to enhancing our animal wellness practices in a manner that advances the Five Freedoms, the most widely-accepted global standard for responsible animal care.
+Maple Leaf Foods is committed to enhancing our animal wellness practices in a manner that advances beyond the Five Freedoms toward the Five Domains model.
+The Five Domains model promotes increased positive welfare states and reduced negative welfare states, and more fully considers the mental wellbeing of animals.